No. 2 Flying Training School RAF

 No.2 Flying Training School is a Flying Training School (FTS) of the Royal Air Force (RAF).
 It is part of No. 22 (Training) Group that delivers glider flying training to the Royal Air Force Air Cadets.
 Its headquarters is located at RAF Syerston in Nottinghamshire and gliding takes places from several sites throughout the UK using the Grob Viking T1.
 The RAF Central Gliding School is also under its command.

 Throughout its history, No. 2 FTS has had various roles including being the first military flying school to use jet-powered aircraft throughout pilot training.

 History

 First formation (1920)

 No. 2 Flying Training School (FTS) was formed at RAF Duxford in Cambridgeshire as part of No. 3 Group on 26 April 1920, from No. 31 Training Squadron.
 The school had a special flight attached to it to carry out research for the Professor of Aeronautical Services at University of Cambridge.
 At the end of August 1921 the school was transferred to No. 1 Group, but returned to No. 3 Group on 1 July 1923.
-Initially equipped with Avro 504K's and Ns for basic training, it used Airco DH.9As, Bristol F.2B's and Sopwith Snipes for service training.
-The 504s were eventually replaced by the Avro Tutor, whereas Armstrong Whitworth Siskins and Gloster Grebes replaced the Snipes.
+Initially equipped with Avro 504Ks and 504Ns for basic training, it used Airco DH.9As, Bristol F.2Bs and Sopwith Snipes for service training.
+The 504s were eventually replaced by Avro Tutors, while Armstrong Whitworth Siskins and Gloster Grebes replaced the Snipes.
 The school moved to RAF Digby in Lincolnshire on 30 June 1924, but ceased operations on 29 July 1933 and disbanded on 15 December of that year.